michaeldorner/information-diffusion-boundaries-in-code-review/README.md

 microsoft.csv.bz2 	 08e93558473fb2b0a00de90e608901a3
 ```

-We also provide a minimal unittest that compares the hashes from
+We also provide a minimal unittest that compares the hashes from Zenodo.
+It requires `requests` (install via `pip3 install requests`) and a [Zenodo access token](https://zenodo.org/account/settings/applications/tokens/new/).
+Run the unit test with the following command:
-set a command line variable `ZENODO_TOKEN=<...>` and run

 ```
 export ZENODO_TOKEN=<insert token here>